camerondurham/ch/README.md

 <br>

-`ch` is a command-line interface for using Docker containers as development environment and easily enter and exit a container shell to compile and debug code.
-The tool provides a simple Docker interface to manage configuration for multiple environments in a `~/.ch.yaml` (macOS/Linux) or `%userprofile%\.ch.yaml` (windows) file.
+`ch` is a command-line interface for using Docker containers as development environment.
+It enables users to setup a complex container configuration once (saved in `~/.ch.yaml` on macOS/Linux) and the easily access the environment with a few commands.
-`ch` mimics the the `docker exec -it` command for its shell environment and supports the same but not all flags as docker or docker-compose.

 This was designed to generalize how we develop C++ code in CSCI 104 to be portable enough to use whichever Docker container you choose.
 Of course, this project would not be possible without the reference